 Product was successfully added to your shopping cart.

-Sizing and controlling stocks with the Kanban method
+Sizing and Controlling Stocks with the Kanban Method

 Kanban is a form or card that accompanies each batch of coins.
 This simple "piece" of paper in a Kanban system becomes an indispensable visual signal to indicate when and how much to produce.
 The Kanban card contains 3 types of information:

 Part reference and number of pieces per container, possibly photo of the part.